 Conservation takes priority in planning for future droughts

-There are 1 comment on the Connecticut Post story from 19 hrs ago, titled Conservation takes priority in planning for future droughts.
-In it, Connecticut Post reports that:
+There are 1 comment on the Norwalk Citizen News story from Yesterday, titled Conservation takes priority in planning for future droughts.
+In it, Norwalk Citizen News reports that:

 The depleted water reservoir off of North Street in Greenwich, Conn., Thursday, Sept.
 22, 2016.